nico-rodriguez/authentication-app/README.md

 After grabbing a local copy of the repository, you can start the backend server in development or production mode, by issuing either `npm run start:dev` or `npm run start` respectively, from inside `backend/` folder.

-When using Redis database locally, the package `redis-commander` allows to query and modify the entries in the database in realtime.
+When using Redis database locally, the package `redis-commander` allows one to query and modify the entries in the database in real time.

-In regard to the session, a secret must be provided in order to verify the authenticity of each user session (it's used to sign the session cookie).
+Regarding the session, a secret must be provided to verify the authenticity of each user session (it's used to sign the session cookie).

 The user data is stored in a Mongo database.